Eleven (Stranger Things): Season 3

 They reunite with Mike, Lucas, and Will.
 Mike is annoyed that Eleven would spy on him and has an argument with Max about his feelings for Eleven while she is spying on the Flayer.
 She holds off the Mind Flayer when the cabin is attacked, but the Flayer wounds her and leaves a piece of itself in the wound.
 Eleven and Mike make up, but the Mind Flayer and Billy track them due to El's wound.
-Eleven loses her powers after removing the piece of the monster from her leg but helps Billy to break free of the Mind Flayer's possession by recalling his childhood memories.
-The group defeat the Mind Flayer by closing the portal to the Upside Down and with Billy's sacrifice.
-Hopper is presumed dead in the explosion that closes the gate and Eleven is taken in by the Byers.
+Eleven loses her powers after removing the piece of the monster from her leg, but helps Billy to break free of the Mind Flayer's possession by recalling his childhood memories.
+The group defeats the Mind Flayer by closing the portal to the Upside Down and with Billy's sacrifice.
+Hopper is presumed dead in the explosion that closes the gate, and Eleven is taken in by the Byers.
 While the Byers are packing to leave Hawkins, Eleven reveals to Mike that she also loves him, and they share a kiss.
 Joyce gives her a letter written by Hopper that he intended to use when talking to her and Mike about how he felt about them dating.
-Eleven and the Byers then leave Hawkins where Eleven cries as they drive away.
+Eleven and the Byers then leave Hawkins, where Eleven cries as they drive away.